-Blogging is great for business, and comments are often a part of blogs as well as at social media platforms.
+Blogging is great for business, and comments are often a part of blogs.
 Does it follow that blog comments are great for business?

 Many prominent blogs have removed the commenting option, post comments only after monitoring, or require registration through a service like Disqus before allowing comments.

 Other bloggers reach out and request comments, trade comments with others, and fake comments in order to have plenty.

 So who’s right?
 We think it depends on the kind of blog comments you’re getting.

 Answering questions usefully encourages people to leave more comments and also can build authority and trust.
 Giving people helpful answers clearly increases the value of your website, and we all know that giving is basic to success in internet marketing.

 Comments may also develop a discussion further, bring up different viewpoints, and thus provide entertainment as well as information for people who are interested in the topic.

 Many of the comments we see on blogs that have a lot of comments are of the kind I think of as, “Cute shoes!” comments.
 That is, they serve the purpose of being friendly and increasing community feeling, rather than starting or continuing deep discussions of an issue.
 These can be friendly, “Oooh, I love your blog!” types of comments, or statements of agreement and support.

 When generally supporting comments are mixed in with other types of blog comments, the effect is more interesting and more natural than a series of “Great post!” remarks.